Permian-Global-Research/ezwarp/README.md

 ### Overview

-The goal of ezwarp is to simplify the use of [gdalwarp](https://gdal.org/programs/gdalwarp.html) in R. Gdalwarp is a very powerful and fast Image reprojection and warping utility.
+The goal of ezwarp is to simplify the use of [gdalwarp](https://gdal.org/programs/gdalwarp.html) in R. Gdal warp is a very powerful and fast Image reprojection and warping utility.
 It can be used to reproject (i.e. transform to a new Coordinate Reference System), crop, mask and resample.
 Unlike many tools in R, this can all be done in